munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Asahi Rokka is a first-year high school student at Haneoka Girls' High School.
 She goes by the stage name LOCK (ロック) and is the guitarist for RAISE A SUILEN.

 She is from Gifu Prefecture.
-She is in the same class as Asuka and Ako, and studies at Haneoka instead of Hanasakigawa due to a scholarship program.
+She is in the same class as <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%201.md#asuka">Asuka</a> and <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%203.md#ako">Ako</a>, and studies at Haneoka instead of Hanasakigawa due to a scholarship program.

 Rokka works part-time at Live House Galaxy, where she was appointed as the acting representative for events.
 She also works and lives at Asahi Bathhouse, which is owned by her relatives.